Hermosa Beach

 High School Girls’ Group (Grades 9-12)

-Led by Michelle Parker, ASW (Mondays) or Vanessa Ramirez, AMFT (Wednesdays)
+Led by Michelle Parker, ASW (Mondays), Meaghan Sliva, LPCC (Tuesdays), and Vanessa Ramirez, LMFT (Wednesdays)

 Mondays | 6:00–7:30 PM with Michelle